niket095/Heroes-Marvel-vs-DC/README.md

-# PetDelegate
+# PetsDelegate

-PetDelegate is an engaging mobile application for iOS that allows users to learn about HTTP status codes using funny images of cats and dogs.
+PetsDelegate is an engaging mobile application for iOS that allows users to learn about HTTP status codes using funny images of cats and dogs.

 ### Main Features
 - Main Screen: The main screen displays a large black-and-white image of an unknown character and two buttons: "CAT" and "DOG".